citp/privacy-policy-historical/m/mi/mil/milkround.com.md

 **Controlling OBA cookies**

-The "Your Online Choices" website [http://www.youronlinechoices.com](http://web.archive.org/web/20160828195313/http:/www.youronlinechoices.com/) provides more information about controlling cookies.
+The “Your Online Choices” website [http://www.youronlinechoices.com](http://web.archive.org/web/20160828195313/http:/www.youronlinechoices.com/) provides more information about controlling cookies.
 It also provides an easy way to opt out of behavioural advertising from each (or all) of the networks represented by the European Interactive Digital Advertising Alliance [http://www.youronlinechoices.com/uk/your-ad-choices.](http://web.archive.org/web/20160828195313/http:/www.youronlinechoices.com/uk/your-ad-choices)

 **Controlling Flash cookies**